joshukraine/ofreport.com/README.md

 $ bin/deploy prod
 ```

-For more information on deployment with Nuxt, [visit their FAQ page][nuxt-s3-deploy].
+For more information on deployment with Nuxt, [visit their FAQ page][nuxt-faq].

 ## Webpack Bundle Analyzer